The Weekly Vista listing of area New Year happenings

 -- Jan.
 23: Bella Vista Police Department from 10 a.m.-4 p.m. at 105 Town Center in Bella Vista

-Sign up to give or find out more information on the Blue Blood Drive online at https://www.cbco.org/blue-blood/.
+Sign up to give or find out more information on the Blue Blood Drive online at cbco.org/blue-blood/.